spring-petclinic/spring-petclinic-cloud/README.md

 Create a user-provided service for Wavefront using the data above.
 For example:

 ```
-cf cups -p '{"uri": "https://wavefront.surf", "api-token": "2e41f7cf-1111-2222-3333-7397a56113ca", "application-name": "spring-petclinic-cloudfoundry"}' wavefront
+cf cups -p '{"uri": "https://wavefront.surf", "api-token": "2e41f7cf-1111-2222-3333-7397a56113ca", "application-name": "spring-petclinic-cloudfoundry", "fremium": "true"}' wavefront
 ```
 If your operator deployed the wavefront proxy in your Cloud Foundry environment, point the URI to the proxy instead.
 You can obtain the value of the IP and port by creating a service key of the wavefront proxy and viewing the resulting JSON file.

 Contine with creating the services and deploying the application's microservices.
 A sample is available at `scripts/deployToCloudFoundry.sh`.
 Note that some of the services' plans may be different in your environment, so please review before executing.
-For example, you want want to fork [https://github.com/odedia/spring-petclinic-microservices-config.git]https://github.com/odedia/spring-petclinic-microservices-config.git if you want to make changes to the configuration.
+For example, you want want to fork [https://github.com/spring-petclinic/spring-petclinic-cloud-config.git]https://github.com/spring-petclinic/spring-petclinic-cloud-config.git if you want to make changes to the configuration.

 ```
 echo "Creating Required Services..."
 {
-  cf create-service -c '{ "git": { "uri": "https://github.com/odedia/spring-petclinic-microservices-config.git", "periodic": true }, "count": 3 }' p.config-server standard config &
+  cf create-service -c '{ "git": { "uri": "https://github.com/spring-petclinic/spring-petclinic-microservices-config.git", "periodic": true }, "count": 3 }' p.config-server standard config &
   cf create-service p.service-registry standard registry &
   cf create-service p.mysql db-small customers-db &
   cf create-service p.mysql db-small vets-db &